 Industrial Design Engineering track

-In development projects throughout the programme track, you will work in close collaboration with companies and organisations that have identified a potential in developing a new product or service or improving an existing one.
-From an IDE perspective, these cases need to include various types of user interactions and technical complexities to ensure that knowledge in both industrial design and mechanical engineering is required.
+In development projects throughout the programme track, you will collaborate closely with companies and organisations that have identified a potential in developing a new product or service or improving an existing one.
+From an IDE perspective, these cases need to include various types of user interactions and technical complexities to ensure that industrial design and mechanical engineering knowledge is required.
 The result of our efforts should address user needs and be adapted to user behaviour.

-As IDE integrates the fields of industrial design and mechanical engineering, the teachers at IDE have a background in both or either of these fields.
-This also requires that the students applying have completed both industrial design courses and mechanical engineering courses in their bachelor’s degree.
+As IDE integrates the fields of industrial design and mechanical engineering, the teachers at IDE have a background in either of these fields.
+This also requires that the students who apply have completed both industrial design and mechanical engineering courses in their bachelor's degree.

 Innovation Management and Product Development track

 The Innovation Management and Product Development track focuses on managing innovation and product development processes.
-You will study and work with innovation in three ways: you will develop results in terms of new products, services and business models, you will organise and manage innovation processes from both a development project perspective and an organisational structure perspective and, finally, you will work on innovation strategies in terms of new business development.
-In this programme, you will approach cutting-edge research in the area of innovation management and product development and have a firm collaboration with industry.
+You will study and work with innovation in three ways: you will develop results in terms of new products, services, and business models, you will organise and manage innovation processes from both a development project perspective and an organisational structure perspective, and, finally, you will work on innovation strategies in terms of new business development.
+In this track, you will approach cutting-edge research in innovation management and product development and have a strong collaboration with the industry.

 Depending on the degree of newness of the results from an innovation process, different demands are placed on the managers of an organisation.
-It entails different ways of organising, leading and conducting product development projects.
-In some development projects, in which you improve existing products and services, you must be capable of being efficient and use methods to enable such outcomes.
+It entails different ways of organising, leading, and conducting product development projects.
+In some development projects in which you improve existing products and services, you need to be capable of being efficient and use methods to enable such outcomes.

-In other projects, you must understand how to challenge the organisation to move beyond current knowledge and create something completely new.
-In this programme you will become familiar and well-equipped with tools that will help you systematically organise, lead, and manage these different types of product development projects and their attendant challenges; knowledge and skills identified as being crucial for organisations to survive and prosper and for being able to meet the grand challenges facing our society.
+In other projects, you should understand how to challenge the organisation to move beyond current knowledge and create something entirely new.
+In this track, you will acquire tools that help you systematically organise, lead, and manage these different types of product development projects and deal with the challenges; knowledge and skills crucial for organisations to prosper and to be able to meet the challenges facing our society.

 Find out what students from the programme think about their time at KTH.

-The master's programme in Integrated Product Design offers students a comprehensive education and refined expertise applicable to a wide range of industrial and business sectors as well as to organisations and consultancies.
+The master's programme in Integrated Product Design offers you a comprehensive education and refined expertise applicable to a wide range of industrial and business sectors as well as to organisations and consultancies.

 The Innovation Management and Product Development track provides opportunities for a variety of jobs in areas related to innovation, including project management, business development and product planning.
-You also instil competence to work on complex multidisciplinary product development projects, either as a technical expert, project manager, R&D manager, or consultant.
+You also instil competence to work on complex multidisciplinary product development projects as a technical expert, project manager, R&D manager, or consultant.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Integrated Product Design are:

-The challenge to transform industry into a fully sustainable system is paramount.
-In our programme we try to tackle this on at least three levels;
+The challenge of transforming the industry into a fully sustainable system is paramount.
+In our programme, we try to tackle this on at least three levels;

 - On a product level, meaning that the products need to be designed for use, repair, refurbishment and reuse.
-Obviously, we also need to take the choice of materials and ways of production into close consideration.
+We also need to take the choice of materials and ways of production into close consideration.

-- Finally, our research has pointed to the need of being innovative also regarding management, organisation and business models to change the present linear paradigm into a circular one.
+- Finally, our research has pointed to the need to be innovative regarding management, organisation and business models to change the present linear paradigm into a circular one.

 Faculty and research

 At the Division of Integrated Product Development and Design, the research area covers organisational and technical processes for the efficient and effective development of innovative technology-oriented products, services and systems.
-IPD includes technology, tools, procedures and work organisation for increased efficiency and learning in industrial product development processes.
+This includes technology, tools, procedures, and work organisation for increased efficiency and learning in industrial product development processes.